-IPCS provides an exit control table with imbed statements so that other products can supply exit control information.
+IPCS provides an exit control table with imbed statements to enable other products to supply exit control information.

-The IPCS default table, BLSCECT, usually in the SYS1.PARMLIB library, has the following entry for CICS:
+The IPCS default table, BLSCECT, usually in the SYS1.PARMLIB library, has the following entry for CICS: IMBED MEMBER(DFHIPCSP) ENVIRONMENT(ALL) /\ CICS \/

-'''

-IMBED MEMBER(DFHIPCSP) ENVIRONMENT(ALL) / CICS

-/

-'''

-1. Ensure that your IPCS job can find the DFHIPCSP member.
+- You must ensure that the DFHIPCSP member can be found by your IPCS job.
 You can either copy the DFHIPCSP member into the SYS1.PARMLIB library, so that it is in the same default library as BLSCECT, or provide an IPCSPARM DD statement to specify the library containing the IPCS control tables.
-For example:

-'''

-//IPCSPARM DD DSN=SYS1.PARMLIB.DISP=SHR

-For BLSCECT

-DD DSN=CICSTS41.CICS.SDFHPARM,DISP=SHR

-For DFHIPCSP

-'''

-2. Ensure that the names of the IPCS exit routines, specified by the EP(name) operands in the DFHIPCSP member, match the names of the CICS-supplied release-specific IPCS exit routines.
+For example: //IPCSPARM DD DSN=SYS1.PARMLIB,DISP=SHR For BLSCECT // DD DSN=CICSTS42.CICS.SDFHPARM,DISP=SHR For DFHIPCSP - 2.
+You must ensure that the names of the IPCS exit routines, specified by the EP(name) operands in the DFHIPCSP member, match the names of the CICS-supplied release-specific IPCS exit routines.

-The CICS-supplied DFHIPCSP member, installed in the CICSTS41.CICS.SDFHPARM library, contains the CICS release-specific entries for the IPCS exit control table.
-These entries are listed in the following example code.
+The CICS-supplied DFHIPCSP member, installed in the CICSTS42.CICS.SDFHPARM library, contains the CICS release-specific entries for the IPCS exit control table.
+These entries are listed in the following code example.